Flaque/quirk/README.md

 Illustrations should be excessively cute and burst with as much personality as your artistic talent can muster.
 None of that sleek silicon valley business-casual airplane art.
 Nah. **Give me bubbles and smiles.** Draw little dudes and [make them eat each other.](https://i.imgur.com/JYM9CbA.png) We're making a healthy-cool app here, not some collared-shirt-wearing fintech money-market manstravaganza.

+Likewise, I don't want to have literally any of the branding of most mental health tools.
+Almost all of them seem like they're afraid of their users.
+They all seem to be as quiet and bland as possible as if their users would get spooked and run away.

+This ends up coming across as either _really_ patronizing or _really_ sterile.
+In general it's both.

+Folks with mental health issues are touch!
+They can handle bold, out there stuff.
+Literally no one should be trying to create the design equivalent of a hospital.

+By choosing a neutral, unassuming brand identity, you're choosing to hide your product from the people who need it most.
+If you're making mental health tech, you're probably trying to help people; why wouldn't you be as in-your-face-shout-it-from-the-roof-tops as possible?

+Like come on, you're not JP Morgan or something; you're literally saving people's _brains_.

 When I first started making things, I made those websites that just threw every color you could on the page and it looked awful.
 Eventually I noticed it looked awful and then became super cautious about doing anything remotely interesting.
 I think I'm back in a happy medium.
 The UI design tweeks I stole from a lot of other apps, this general thinking comes from [the game design concept of "Juice."](https://www.youtube.com/watch?v=216_5nu4aVQ)

 # License